Multiscale network renormalization: scale-invariance without geometry: Abstract

 \section{Abstract}

 Systems with lattice geometry can be renormalized exploiting their coordinates in metric space, which naturally define the coarse-grained nodes.
 By contrast, complex networks defy the usual techniques, due to their small-world character and lack of explicit geometric embedding.
 Current network renormalization approaches require strong assumptions (e.g. community structure, hyperbolicity, scale-free topology), thus remaining incompatible with generic graphs and ordinary lattices.
-Here we introduce a graph renormalization scheme valid for any hierarchy of coarse-grainings, thereby allowing for the definition of `block-nodes' across multiple scales.
-This approach reveals a necessary and specific dependence of network topology on additive hidden variables attached to nodes, plus optional dyadic factors.
-Renormalizable networks turn out to be consistent with a unique specification of the fitness model, while they are incompatible with preferential attachment, the configuration model or the stochastic blockmodel.
+Here we introduce a graph renormalization scheme valid for any hierarchy of heterogeneous coarse-grainings, thereby allowing for the definition of `block-nodes' across multiple scales.
+This approach identifies a class of scale-invariant networks characterized by a necessary and specific dependence on additive hidden variables attached to nodes, plus optional dyadic factors.
+If the hidden variables are annealed, they lead to realistic scale-free networks with assortativity and finite local clustering, even in the sparse regime and in absence of geometry.
+If they are quenched, they can guide the renormalization of real-world networks with node attributes and distance-dependence or communities.
+As an application, we derive an accurate multiscale model of the International Trade Network applicable across arbitrary geographic partitions.
 These results highlight a deep conceptual distinction between scale-free and scale-invariant networks, and provide a geometry-free route to renormalization.
-If the hidden variables are annealed, they lead to realistic scale-free networks with density-dependent cut-off, assortatitivy and finite local clustering, even in the sparse regime and in absence of geometry.
-If they are quenched, they can guide the renormalization of real-world networks with node attributes and distance-dependence or communities.
-As an application, we derive an accurate multiscale model of the International Trade Network applicable across hierarchically nested geographic partitions.